piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Like investing, the prevailing model when we started PIE included a "Demo Day" as the graduation from the program.
 At the time, this generally involved filling a theater with a bunch of would-be investors in an attempt to get meaningful conversation started between founders and investors.

 Since then, there have been many different takes on the Demo Day model.
 Some are low-key events that take place behind close doors.
-Some are huge splashy community events with a live band and pomp and circumstance that are designed as  a celebration of community and accomplishment rather than a way of securing funding.
+Some are huge splashy community events — in a huge theater with a live band, a livestream of the content available to anyone in the whole world, and pomp and circumstance — that are designed as  a celebration of community and accomplishment rather than a way of securing funding.
 (This was where PIE went with its Demo Day.)
+Still others have done away with Demo Days altogether.

 ![PIE Demo Day](/source/images/supportland-demo-day-pie.jpg)

+Again, there is no right way to do this.
+You simply need to make the decision based on the needs of your community and your founders.
+Demo Days can be incredibly impactful.

+But, it's important to understand that these days, that impact does not generally come in the form of raising capital.
+Investors could attend a demo day practically every week of the year at this point.
+So if connecting investors with your founders is your primary goal, get more creative about how to make those connections.
+Because a demo day probably isn't it.

+For budgeting, you'll want to assess venue costs, A/V costs, staging and production, livestream, band, hosts, whatever… You can go as small as possible or as large as budget will allow.
+But do what works for your community.

 #### Upkeep and Maintenance